orest-orest/news-app/README.md

 # To get the frontend running locally:

 * clone this repository
-* npm install to install all req'd dependencies
+* npm install to install all required dependencies
 * npm start to start the local server (this project uses create-react-app)